yusufalizade/Install-WRF-Chem-4.5-and-KPP-on-Ubuntu/README.md

 At the end of the code, there are important links and references.
 You can use them to learn more about WRF-Chem.

-Please do not hesitate to contact us if you have any questions.
+Please do not hesitate to contact me if you have any questions.
 I started the coding with my contact details.